 Deployed for Christmas

 As Hallmark movies go "Home for Christmas Day" brings some thing more to the game than they usually do with a storyline which isn't solely a cutesy romantic drama set at Christmas but some thing which is grounded in reality.
-That reality is an army widow who has become more and more protective towards her precious daughter with each year which has gone past and as such when her daughter meets a soldier her protective instinct is to talk her out of becoming involved so she won't feel the same pain that she did when she lost her true love.
-It is refreshing to have this side of the movie which I am sure there will be both parents and children who will be able to relate to.
+That reality is an army widow who has become more and more protective towards her precious daughter with each year which has past and as such when her daughter meets a soldier her protective instinct is to talk her out of becoming involved so she won't feel the same pain that she did when she lost her true love.
+It is refreshing to have this depth to "Home for Christmas Day" which I am sure there will be both parents and children who will be able to relate to.

-Now there are some nice performances in "Home for Christmas Day" with Catherine Bell bringing to life that motive for being over protective and the fear that her daughter might have to go through the same hurt she dud.
+Now there are some nice performances in "Home for Christmas Day" with Catherine Bell bringing to life that motive for being over protective and the fear that her daughter might have to go through the same hurt she did.
 Victor Webster also does a nice job of playing the handsome love interest but without all the cheese which you tend to get in these movies and puts across more his of his character's supportive and protective side when it comes to Jane and Betsy.
 But in a strange way it wasn't the acting which grabbed me but the scenery as here we have a drama set at Christmas where houses are decorated with bows and the curbs are covered in snow but it doesn't have that overly produced look to it despite still delivering that glimpse of a Christmas which those who love Hallmark Christmas movies long for.

-What this all boils down to is that "Home for Christmas Day" is kind of a grown up Hallmark Christmas movie with a greater emphasis on this drama based in reality than on the usual stuff you find in a Hallmark Christmas movie.
+What this all boils down to is that "Home for Christmas Day" is kind of a grown up Hallmark Christmas movie with a greater emphasis on this drama than on the usual stuff you find in a Hallmark Christmas movie.
 But as such whilst we have the snow and the decorations this isn't a typically bubbly, sugar soaked Hallmark Christmas movie.